Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 - Some important files to keep in mind ` cd var/log/ufw.log` which stores attempts by the user to visit unauthorized websites and `cd var/log/auth.log` which stores infomation regarding failed login attempts to login as root

+# Managing the Process in Linux

+Three commands to keep in mind:
+-  `top` for generating the list of active processess and obtaining an overview of memory consumption.
+Note that if you type `x` it will display actie processes in the order of CPU consumption
+-  `ps`  To look at specific processes that are running
+-  `kill` To end processes

+- After running these commands you can come back to the terminal by typing `q`

+**Dynamic Analysis** is when we run a malacious script in a controlled environment such as a virtural machine to control
+- Note that when you use `top` the PID is the process id that is used to refer to the process when you want to kill it.

+- Example commands:

+`ps aux | grep bash`

+- `a` displays all the processes involving the terminal
+- `u` specifies the username that started the process
+- `x` displays all the processes that DO NOT involve terminal - so toghether with a and x you can look at all the processes there are
+- `grep bash` here is further tailoriing to display only the shortlist of the processes called name